A Class of infinite dimensional stochastic Processes with unbounded Diffusion: Introduction

 \section{Introduction}

 This paper is concerned with Dirichlet forms of type

-where the diffusion operator $A$ is in general unbounded, cf. \cite{Lobus}.
+where the diffusion operator $A$ is in general $\nu$-a.e. unbounded, cf. \cite{Lobus2004}.
+This topic has received increasing interest over the past years, see e.g. \cite{ChenWu2014,WangWu2008,WangWu2009}.
 We are interested in weight functions $\varphi$ of the form

-This choice of weight functions is motivated by the papers \cite{WangWu,WangWu2} by F.-Y. Wang and B. Wu.
-In this way it is possible to relate and compare the results of the present paper to the findings there.
+This choice of weight functions is motivated by the geometric setting in the papers \cite{WangWu2008,WangWu2009} by F.-Y. Wang and B. Wu.
+Accordingly the weight function $\varphi$ will be specified in Section \ref{section_geometric}, where we consider the above bilinear form in a geometric framework.
+In addition we study a weight function of similar type in the flat case.
 We present our ideas in terms of infinite dimensional processes on the classical Wiener space using a coordinate representation.
 This makes the subject comprehensible, in particular, to readers familiar with the finite dimensional theory.
-The form is studied on the set of smooth cylindrical functions
+The form is studied on the set of smooth cylindrical functions of type

 where $\gamma$ is a Wiener trajectory.
-We do this as well on the more common set of cylindrical functions
+Simultaneously we will also study the form on the more common set of cylindrical functions

-Well-definiteness of $\E$ on $Y$ is a consequence of the fact that the sum in (\ref{first}) is finite.
-Well-definiteness of $\E$ on $Z$ requires the convergence of the sum in (\ref{first}).
-These two different initial situations result in possibly different closures of $(\E,Y)$ and $(\E,Z)$ on $L^2(\varphi \nu)$.
+Well-definiteness of $\EF$ on $Y$ is a consequence of the fact that the sum in (\ref{first}) is finite.
+Well-definiteness of $\EF$ on $Z$ requires the convergence of the sum in (\ref{first}).
+These two different initial situations result in possibly different closures of $(\EF,Y)$ and $(\EF,Z)$ on $L^2(\varphi \nu)$.
 Using the coordinate representation in (\ref{first}) we give conditions for closability.
-The requirement of $\varphi^{-1} \in L^1(\nu)$ would be sufficient, for example, for closability in the classical case with bounded cylindrical functions and $\lambda_1=\lambda_2=\ldots=1$ on $L^2(\nu)$, see \cite{Rockner}.
-However, the paper investigates forms of the structure (\ref{first}) with an in general unbounded diffusion operator.
-We give necessary and sufficient conditions on the increase of $\lambda_1, \lambda_2, \dots$ that guarantee closability of $(\E,Y)$ and $(\E,Z)$ on $L^2(\varphi \nu)$ in terms of the Schauder functions $S_i$, $i\in \N$, the coordinate functions in $\CM$.
-Locality, Dirichlet property, and quasi-regularity of the closure $(\E,Z)$ on $L^2(\varphi \nu)$ is then obtained by using methods of \cite{B_Hirsch,Driver,Lobus,Rockner,Schmuland}.
-We are also interested in characterizing the associated process in terms of their local first and second moments of the form
+It turns out that in the classical case i.e. $\lambda_1=\lambda_2=\ldots=1$, the condition $\varphi^{-1} \in L^1(\nu)$ is sufficient for closability.
+However, the paper investigates forms of the structure (\ref{first}) with an in general $\nu$-a.e. unbounded diffusion operator.
+We give necessary and sufficient conditions on $\lambda_1(\gamma), \lambda_2(\gamma), \dots$ that guarantee closability of $(\EF,Y)$ and $(\EF,Z)$ on $L^2(\varphi \nu)$ in terms of the Schauder functions $S_i$, $i\in \N$, the coordinate functions in the Cameron--Martin space.
+Locality, Dirichlet property, and quasi-regularity of the closure $(\EF,Z)$ on $L^2(\varphi \nu)$ is then obtained by using methods of \cite{BouleauHirsch,Driver1992,Lobus2004,Rockner,Schmuland1992}.